Collaborative and Efficient Fine-tuning: Leveraging Task Similarity: Theoretical Understanding of CoLoRA with Linear Regression

 Let us highlight several insights provided by this result.
 First, the optimization error in recovering the matrices $\bU^*,\bV^*$ scales as $\varepsilon + \mathcal{O}(\sqrt{1 - \xi^2})$ which contains an irreducible error depending on task similarity $\xi$ which decreases as the tasks are more similar.
 This is expected since matrices with distinct column (or row) subspaces ($\xi < 1$) can not be represented by a single subspace of the same rank.
 Second, particularly for $\xi=1$, i.e. ${\bM^i}^*$s with identical column (and row) subspaces, the irreducible error vanishes and the underlying ground truth is recovered up to adjustable error $\varepsilon$.
 Lastly, the total sample complexity guaranteed by Theorem \ref{theorem:informal_main} is at most

-To gain a better understanding of this sample complexity, consider the simple case of one use, i.e., $k=1$.
-In this particular case, our proof strategy can be tailored resulting in improved sample complexity $\Theta(dr^2 + r^3)$ which matches the classical AltMin guarantee in matrix-sensing literature \citep{jain2013lowrank}, i.e. $\ccalO(dr^3)$.
+To gain a better understanding of this sample complexity, consider the simple case of one user, i.e., $k=1$.
+In this particular case, our proof strategy can be tailored, resulting in improved sample complexity $\Theta(dr^2)$ which tightens the classical AltMin guarantee in the matrix-sensing literature \citep{jain2013lowrank}, i.e. $\ccalO(dr^3)$.
 We defer further additional discussion to Section \ref{sec:additional_related_work} and \ref{improving_rate}.

 The following corollary of the main theorem shows that $\bLam_{T-1}^1, \cdots,\bLam_{T-1}^k$ resulted from CoAltMin (Algorithm \ref{alg:altminrep}) together with $\bU_T, \bV_T$ generate the underlying ground truths ${\bM^i}^*$s with bounded error in the matrix norm sense.